GUIDE 2025

 LogicManager dashboard.

-LogicManager is an old and reliable name in the field of disaster recovery, however, it targets enterprises with an ERM (Enterprise Risk Management).
+LogicManager is an old and reliable name in disaster recovery; however, it targets enterprises using an ERM (Enterprise Risk Management).
 The ERM is a reliable BCM tool that enables businesses to leverage automation, prepare and plan for unexpected consequences, and improve performance.

 It has a SaaS cloud-based platform with more than 120-point solutions to address the various challenges enterprises face in the 21st century.
-These points have a number of What-If scenarios to provide logical solutions to businesses recovering from disruptions.
+These points have several What-If scenarios to provide logical solutions to business disruptions.

 The company has received two awards that prove the effectiveness of its tool: